pjsg/nodemcu-firmware/docs/en/modules/rotary.md

 # rotary Module

-This modules can read the state of cheap rotary encoder switches.
+This module can read the state of cheap rotary encoder switches.
 These are available at all the standard places for a dollar or two.
 They are five pin devices where three are used for a gray code encoder for rotation, and two are used for the push switch.
 These switches are commonly used in car audio systems.